 BBF: Drawing from your experience as a columnist and author, particularly with Going Digital, realising the dreams of a digital Bangladesh for all, how important is public awareness and education in building a resilient cyber security culture in Bangladesh?

 Even your car ownership papers will be digital.
-You cannot just sign away your car.
+You cannot just sign away your car on a piece of paper in future.
 The ownership title for your land or your apartment will also be digital.

 You must do more than sign a physical paper to do that.
-So, when everything will be digital, even your identity, digital security or cyber security could be nicerly.
+So, when everything will be digital, even your identity, digital security or cyber security would be essential.
 It will be a fundamental requirement, not just for the government or business but for every citizen.

-Public awareness must be taught from primary school onwards because everybody uses technology.
-Even a primary school student, a 10-year-old boy or girl, uses a tablet, which is high-tech equipment.
-And if the parents are not careful, those children may be given access to information they are unaware of.
+Public awareness on all matters digital must be taught from primary school onwards because everybody uses technology.
+Even a primary school student, a 10-year-old boy or girl, uses a tablet, which is a high-tech equipment.
+And if the parents are not careful, those children may be given access to information they should not have access to and the parents are often not aware of such situations but should be.

-So, cyber security is pervasive, just as digital systems are pervasive.
-Everything is now digital, from the cradle to the grave.
+So, cyber security is all-pervasive, just as digital systems are pervasive.
+Look around us, everything is now digital, from the cradle to the grave.